echobind/bisonapp/README.md

   <h1 align="center">The Full Stack JAMstack in-a-box.</h1>
 </p>

 Bison is a starter repository created out of real-world apps at [Echobind](https://echobind.com).
-It represents our current "Greenfield Web Stack" that we use when creating web apps for clients.
+It represents our team's "Greenfield Web Stack" that we use when creating web apps for clients.

-We're always improving on this, and welcome suggestions from the community!
+We're always improving on this, and we welcome suggestions from the community!

 ## Technology